 Honorary - Those members nominated by their chapters whose service to their chapter and the Society, as determined by and at the sole discretion of Council, merits special membership classification consideration.

-Student – Those full-time students who do not meet the requirements for any other membership classification and are not providing farm and ranch management, agricultural consulting, rural appraisal and/or appraisal review services on rural property belonging to others for a fee or salary.
-Students may remain Affiliate members for one year after graduation or termination of college enrollment.
+Student – Those full-time students who do not meet the requirements for any other membership classification and are not providing farm and ranch management, agricultural consulting, rural appraisal or related valuation services, and/or appraisal review services on rural property belonging to others for a fee or salary.
+Students may remain Student members for one year after graduation or termination of college enrollment.